David M. Ornitz

 In addition to my research efforts, I am committed to graduate and medical student education.
-I teach in the graduate-level courses Advanced Genetics (Bio 5491) and Developmental Biology (Bio 5352), and the medical student elective course, Development and Disease (Bio 500C).
-I run the Developmental Biology Research Forum and mentor undergraduate, graduate and postdoctoral fellows.
+I teach in the graduate-level courses Developmental Biology (Bio 5352), and the medical student elective course, Development and Disease (Bio 500C).
+I run the Developmental Biology Research Forum and mentor undergraduate, graduate, and postdoctoral fellows.
 I have mentored 11 undergraduate students (high school, college, and medical), 17 PhD or MD/PhD students, and 21 postdoctoral fellows.
-Many of my trainees remain active in biotechnology, clinical, or basic research.
+Most of my trainees remain active in biotechnology, clinical, or basic research.

 B. Positions and Honors

 Positions and Employment

 1983 – 1987 Graduate student, Dept. of Biochemistry, University of Washington.

 1988 – 1992 Postdoctoral Fellow, Dept. of Genetics, Harvard Medical School

 1992 – 1996 Assistant Professor, Dept. of Molecular Biology & Pharmacology, Washington University